slap42/slap42/README.md

 The build system is cmake and compiling the game requires C++20.
 Windows, macOS, and Linux are supported.

-I'll be uploading .exe files etc to itch.io at some point when there's a few more features implemented.
+I'll be uploading .exe files etc to itch.io at some point when more features are implemented.

 ## Links